gist-ailab/mooc/hdlc/lec1_setup.md

     - run the python code in Anaconda Prompt
     - run the python code in PyCharm
     - exectue line in PyCharm

+1. Create a New Project in PyCharm (administrative) based on New Conda Environment

 1. Install PyThon Libraries: matplotlib, scipy, h5py
     - install libraries in Anaconda Prompt (administrative)
         ```bash